harness-community/harness-community.github.io/website/blog/2022-10-30-YAML_ONBOARDING-PYTHON/yaml_onboarding_python.md

 1. CI Codebase

-   - `Connector`- Selelct the `Github Connector` you created in the previous step.
+   - `Connector`- Select the `Github Connector` you created in the previous step.

 2. Stage: build test and run

    Step: Code compile

-   - `Conatiner Registry`- Select the `Docker Connector` you created in the previous step.
+   - `Container Registry`- Select the `Docker Connector` you created in the previous step.

    Step: Create dockerfile

-   - `Conatiner Registry`- Select the `Docker Connector`.
+   - `Container Registry`- Select the `Docker Connector`.

-   Step: Build and Push an iamge to Docker Registry
+   Step: Build and Push an image to Docker Registry

    - `Docker Connector`- Select the `Docker Connector`.
    - `Docker Repository`- `docker-hub-username/repository-name`

-3. Stage: Integeration Test
+3. Stage: Integration Test

    Execution

-   Step: pyhton server
+   Step: python server

    - `Container registry`- Select the `Docker Connector`.
    - `Image`- `docker-hub-username/repository-name`

-   Step: test connection to server
+   Step: test connection to the server

    - `Container registry`- Select the `Docker Connector`.